SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 4. Please ensure to use provided Azure Credentials during the course of Lab.

-### Task 2: Log into your Azure Portal and Verify access to the Subscription
+### Task 2: Log into your Azure Portal and Verify access to the Lab

 In this exercise, you will log into the **Azure Portal** using your Azure credentials.
 We'll be using the Jump Virtual machine provided for completing this demo.